-To add more links to your ads, create sitelink extensions.
-Sitelinks can take people to specific pages on your site—your store hours, a specific product, or more.
-When someone clicks or taps on your links, they skip right to what they want to know or buy.
+To add more links to your ads, you can create sitelink extensions.
+Sitelink extensions take people to specific pages on your site (for example, a specific product or store hours).
+When someone clicks or taps on your links, they go directly to what they want to know or buy.
 In this article, you’ll learn how sitelinks extensions work and appear in eligible campaigns.

-- See detailed data about your clicks: Find out how many clicks occurred on your ad when sitelinks appeared.
+- Get detailed data about your clicks: Find out how many clicks occurred on your ad when sitelinks appeared.
 Break down the statistics by campaign, ad group, or ad.
-Segment your statistics to see the number of clicks that occurred on the individual sitelink versus another part of the ad (the headline, other sitelinks, or another extension, for example).
+Segment your statistics to view the number of clicks that occurred on the individual sitelink versus another part of the ad (for example, the headline, other sitelinks, or another extension).

-- Edit your sitelink extensions without losing data: Edit your sitelinks without resetting their performance statistics.
+- Edit your sitelink extensions without losing data: Edit your sitelink extensions without resetting their performance statistics.

 - Customized sitelinks for mobile: Create mobile-optimized sitelinks to show on mobile devices.